mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 ### Vignette 4.1.b - Session reflections and secret missions

 This second extract comes from the following session in phase four.
 In three of the four session the last 10 minutes of each session involved giving a progress update to the aliens.

 > Mick: Ok are you guys ready to share back if you could come to this side of the room we are going to get Mark and Edward to share back first.
 Everyone can share back using this computer that the Weean are watching if that’s alright.

 ![](./Pictures/2019-05-15-alien_feedback_1.png){width=90%}

 > Mark: All we’ve done today is just get a background in and then we were just working on the one that the Weean had sent us about  dropping the coins in.
-Now that the weean have sent us the code we need for basically dropping stuff.
+Now that the Weean have sent us the code we need for basically dropping stuff.

-> The idea is planting trees. about dropping seeds.
+> Mark: The idea is planting trees. about dropping seeds.
 So we want to drop those and have some enemies that are tweening randomly around and also taking them away.
-The idea is to have a timer to drop a certain amount in a certain timeframe or you can’t go through to the next level.
+The idea is to have a timer to drop a certain amount in a certain time frame or you can’t go through to the next level.
 And the next level would be you go around and water all the trees.
 And the third one is you have to look after them all making sure they are not getting chopped down again by that tweening enemy.
 So we’ve got the concept and everything now and we’ve got the code So we should be able to make a bit of a jump forward now this week.
-It doesn’t’ look like we’ve got any where but we have.

->(Mark laughs and others follow).
+It doesn’t look like we’ve got any where but we have.
+(Mark laughs and others follow).
 So we’ve got the the background in and we know what we need to do about scrolling as well because we want to scroll across.

 > Mick: That’s great.
 Is there anything that you think you definitely want to be able to do for next time that you might want help with?

 > Mark: Oh yeah.
 We’ll we’ve got a bit of space where we can work on it before we next come in so we’d like to ask the Weean some more questions.
 Is that the best way to do it?

 > Mick: Yeah for sure and I can see that you guys have been talking to the Weean, Here this project here in your home page called Talking to the Weean allows you to talk to the Weean.
 So you can go in there, click on Edit Project and if you click on this bit here that says WEEAN and then Markdown you can actually just ask questions in here.

+> (Mick reads out the following extract the screen containting a text chat with the fictional alien audience)

-> Mick: (reading out from the screen) Weean what’s it like up there?
-Asks Edward.
+> Ed: Weean what’s it like up there?

-It’s cold and very big but quite tranquil.
+> Weean: It’s cold and very big but quite tranquil.

-What is your name?
-We are are the Weean we have no name, we are all the same.
+> Ed: What is your name?

+> Weean: We are are the Weean we have no name, we are all the same.

-That must be hard at xmas
+> Ed:  That must be hard at xmas.
 (Mark and others laugh and smile.)

-It is.
+> Weean: It is.
 It sure is.

 ![](./Pictures/2019-05-15-alien_feedback_3.png){width=90%}